 The result of this research has been new ways of thinking about the development of the individual participant, the Participants’ Needs Model.

-This model of development is built around the requirements of the individual at every stage of his or her development.
+This model of development is built around the requirements of the individual at every stage of their development.
 More people stay involved, there are many pathways to excellence and the emphasis is placed on personal goals.
-The needs of those who wish to participate for mainly recreational reasons are catered for, as well as the needs of those who are ambitious to progress.
+The needs of those who wish to participate for mainly recreational reasons are catered for, as well as those who are ambitious to progress.

 In this manner individuals become free to enjoy their ringing without constant pressure to learn more.
 At certain stages in individual’s lives the pressure for constant advancement may become more than people want and can prove counterproductive, leading to “burn out” and the loss of that ringer.
 By providing for the needs of the ringer who has no ambition to advance their method ringing at that point we are more likely to keep them participating in the activity.
 It may be that later, a time may come when a ringer will become more motivated and move on to follow a progressive pathway again.